Stalemate Affects Supply to Different Parts of Country

 However, the truckers refused to call off the strike terming it as an impractical solution.

-Talks between a delegation from AIMTC and Secretary, Road Transport and Highways Vijay Chhibber, yesterday, failed to arrive at any conclusion.
+Talks between a delegation from AIMTC and Secretary, of Road Transport and Highways Vijay Chhibber, yesterday, failed to arrive at any conclusion.

 AIMTC said the cumulative loss to the truckers in four days was estimated at about Rs 6,000 crore while the loss to the government could be more than Rs 40,000 crore.